- Social Events

 The Society of North American Goldsmiths spends a lot of time, effort, and money to put together a conference each year.
 We are centered around our community coming together, learning, and furthering our field of metalsmithing and jewelry.
 We have created dynamic programming that allows participants to view, show, and sell work in a variety of displays.
 We are very proud of how our community comes together and supports each other.

-- Liability – if you are hosting a pop-up show in a hotel room, you become liable for any potential injury that could happen in that room, including damages to the hotel room itself, its walls, and any amenities in the room.
+- Liability – if you are hosting a pop-up show or event in a hotel room, you become liable for any potential injury that could happen in that room, including damages to the hotel room itself, its walls, and any amenities in the room.
 Individuals do not often carry personal liability insurance and because of that, the hotel cannot support hotel room sales.

-- If you host a pop-up show, the hotel security has the right to shut down your sale and ask you to vacate your hotel room for the remainder of your stay.
+- If you host a pop-up show, the hotel security has the right to shut down your sale or event and ask you to vacate your hotel room for the remainder of your stay.
 You will also be responsible for any and all damages to the room and everything in it.

 SNAG does purchase a business license and liability insurance for all who participate in conference sponsored events.
 If you are participating in any those events, you will be covered and SNAG will handle all sales transactions.
 If you have any questions or need clarification on any of this, please reach out to email@example.com.